BM, Cleveland Institute of Music

 Share with us some of your professional accomplishments.

-I am a cellist in New York City and I currently teach and perform around New York and Massachusetts.
-I am on faculty during the year at the Thurnauer School of Music in Tenafly, New Jersey and have full Suzuki method certification.
+I am a cellist in New York City and I teach and perform around New York and Massachusetts.
+I am on faculty during the year at the Thurnauer School of Music in Tenafly, New Jersey, and have full Suzuki method certification.
 I made my solo debut in 2008 performing with the Hudson Valley Philharmonic after winning first prize in the Virtuoso-in-Progress Competition.
-Since then, I have attended festivals such as the Chautauqua Institute, the Tafelmusik Baroque Summer Institute, the June in Buffalo Performance Institute, and the Perlman Music Program Chamber Music Workshop where I collborated with the Juilliard String Quartet, Kim Kashkashian, and Itzhak Perlman.
-The past few years I have worked closely with Itzhak and Toby Perlman during residencies and summer programs on Shelter Island, New York, Sarasota, Florida, and Tel Aviv, Israel.
+Since then, I have attended festivals such as the Chautauqua Institute, the Tafelmusik Baroque Summer Institute, the June in Buffalo Performance Institute and the Perlman Music Program Chamber Music Workshop, where I collaborated with the Juilliard String Quartet, Kim Kashkashian and Itzhak Perlman.
+The past few years, I have worked closely with Itzhak and Toby Perlman during residencies and summer programs on Shelter Island, New York, Sarasota, Florida, and Tel Aviv, Israel.